AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 1. If the module containing the field was compiled with `-XOverloadedRecordFields`, it will have the necessary dfuns already, so we can just look them up and add appropriate class instances to `tcg_inst_env`.
 Moreover, the family instances will have been imported.
 1. Otherwise, all the instances must be generated, as if the field were locally defined.

+**AMG** Modules in `base` that are compiled before `GHC.Records` cannot have the instances created.
+This is the motivation for restricting dfun and family instance generation to modules with the extension enabled.
+It occurs to me that we could have a separate extension for generating the instances (`-XOverloadedRecordFieldInstances`, perhaps) that could be enabled by default (except for `base`).
+This would reduce the number of fields for which `-XOverloadedRecordFields` modules would have to generate instances on the fly.
+On the other hand, it would increase the amount of stuff in interface files.

 ## Unused imports